arestivo/slides/markdown/javascript-dom.md

 # Sending data

-To send data to the server, we first must encode it properly:
+To send data to the server, we first must encode it properly:<br><small>We are simplifying, there are [other ways](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Using_XMLHttpRequest#using_nothing_but_xmlhttprequest) of doing this.</small>

 ```javascript
 function encodeForAjax(data) {